tkdkel/tkdkel/README.md

 ![]()

-- ⭐ I’m currently looking for work
+- ⭐ Working and completing my Master's in Cybersecurity Analytics

-- 🔥 I just graduated with a Bachelor's in Computer Networking & Cybersecurity and a minor in Digital Forensics
+- 🔥 Bachelor's in Computer Networking & Cybersecurity and a minor in Digital Forensics

 - 💗 I enjoy video games, horror movies, music, and anime